antaldaniel/dataandlyrics/content/post/2020-10-19-listen-local/index.md

 * Our project originally started out of Slovakia, Hungary, Czechia and Poland, but we only found funding in Slovakia for a low-budget, open source, open data, open collaboration experiment. **Participation is open anywhere in the world**, but we are **focusing on a viable post-covid tour route** around Budapest – Bratislava – Vienna – Salzburg – Munich – Ruhr – the Netherlands – Belgium.
 We hope to give guidance on targeting both recorded and live music.

 * **If you represent several artists** as a talent manager, music publisher, record label, granting agency or music export office, please get in [touch with us](https://dataandlyrics.com/#about) for onboarding.
 We will ask you to contribute a small sum on a crowdsourcing basis to expand our experimental project, but the small financial contribution is not a mandatory requirement.

-*You can read a bit more about our longer-term plans, our budget and transparency ideas [here](https://dataandlyrics.com/project/listen-local/).*
+(See budget and [transparency](https://dataandlyrics.com/project/listen-local/#transparency).)